awsdocs/amazon-ec2-user-guide-windows/doc_source/os-inplaceupgrade.md

 1. If you are upgrading from Windows Server 2012 or 2012 R2 to Windows Server 2016 or 2019, do the following on your instance before proceeding:

    1. Uninstall the EC2Config service\.
-For more information, see [Stopping, Restarting, Deleting, or Uninstalling EC2Config](ec2config-service.md#UsingConfig_StopDelete)\.
+For more information, see [Stopping, restarting, deleting, or uninstalling EC2Config](ec2config-service.md#UsingConfig_StopDelete)\.

    1. Install the EC2Launch service\.
 For more information, see [Installing the latest version of EC2Launch](ec2launch-download.md)\.